Lyndon B. Johnson 1964 presidential campaign: Presidential primaries

 Johnson's main opponent in the primaries was Alabama Governor George Wallace, who had announced his intention to seek presidency even before Kennedy's assassination.
 With the Wisconsin primary approaching, Wallace entered the primaries.
 Upon his entrance, the Wisconsin press predicted that he would get almost 5% of the vote, which increased to 10% after a week.
 Wisconsin Governor John W. Reynolds told that it would be a catastrophe if Wallace received 100,000 votes.
 Wallace received 264,000 votes, almost one-third of the ballot cast in the primary, more than anyone anticipated.
 Reynolds, the stand-in candidate of Johnson won the primary.

 Johnson's surrogates continued to win contests as George Wallace did not contest any primaries.
 Wallace next appeared on the ballot in Indiana against Indianan Governor Matthew E. Welsh, stand-in candidate of President Johnson.
 Wallace predicted that he would win the race in Indiana by any suitable margin, and tried to lure Welsh for a debate, but he refused.
 After Wallace's strong showing in Wisconsin, President Johnson insisted to help Welsh's campaign by providing money and administrative assistance.
 Wallace received about 30% of the vote to Welsh's 64%.
 Both the campaigns declared victory.
 Although Wallace did not have any delegate, but he asserted that his campaign in momentum.

+After Senator Daniel Brewster defeated Governor George Wallace in the Maryland presidential primary, President Johnson invited Brewster to the Oval Office to thank him for running as the President’s surrogate.

+A political cartoon by Richard Yardley celebrating Daniel Brewster’s victory over George Wallace in the Maryland primary characterizes Wallace’s defeat with Fort McHenry as the backdrop.

 The next major primary contest was in Maryland, where Wallace was a candidate.
 He faced Johnson's stand-in candidate Daniel Brewster, senator from Maryland.
 Many senators including Edward M. Kennedy, Birch Bayh, Frank Church, Daniel Inouye, Abraham Ribicoff, and popular former Baltimore Mayor Thomas D'Alesandro Jr. campaigned on behalf of Johnson.
 The Maryland primary drew the largest primary turnout in the state's history.
 Wallace received his biggest victory in Maryland, getting 43% of the vote to Brewster's 53%.
 Brewster said "I made a definite mistake.
 I underestimated my opposition.”
 By the end of the primaries, Johnson received the 17.7% of vote to Wallace's 10.8%.
 Most of the votes were of either unpledged delegated or Johnson's stand-in candidates.
 After the end of primaries, on June 19, 1964, the Senate passed Civil Rights Act with an amendment.
 The house agreed to the Senate amendment on July 2, and President Johnson signed the act into law the same day.
 Within a month, President authorized airstrikes against North Vietnam which was endorsed by eighty-five percent of Americans, with 71 percent saying they thought the United States was handling affairs in Vietnam as well as could be expected.